Solving bilevel programs based on lower-level Mond-Weir duality: Conclusions

 \section{Conclusions}

-Motivated by the recent work \cite{Li2021novel}, we applied the lower-level Mond-Weir duality to present the new MDP reformulation for the bilevel program BP.
+Motivated by the recent work \cite{Li2022novel}, we applied the lower-level Mond-Weir duality to present the new MDP reformulation for the bilevel program BP.
 Under mild assumptions, their equivalence was shown in globally or locally optimal sense.
-Similarly to the WDP reformulation studied in \cite{Li2021novel}, MDP may also satisfy the MFCQ at its feasible points, which is different from the well-known MPCC reformulation that does not satisfy the MFCQ at any feasible point.
+Similar to the WDP reformulation studied in \cite{Li2022novel}, MDP may also satisfy the MFCQ at its feasible points, which is different from the well-known MPCC reformulation that does not satisfy the MFCQ at any feasible point.
 Moreover, we investigated the relations among these reformulations.
-Furthermore, in order to compare the new MDP approach with the MPCC and WDP approaches, we designed a procedure to generate 150 tested problems randomly and our numerical experiments showed that, at least in our tests, MDP has evident advantages over MPCC and WDP in terms of feasibility to the original bilevel programs, success efficiency, and average CPU time.
+We further extend the MDP reformulation to present the new eMDP reformulation, which has similar properties to MDP.
+Furthermore, in order to compare the new MDP and eMDP approaches with the MPCC and WDP approaches, we designed a procedure to generate 150 tested problems randomly and our numerical experiments showed that, at least in our tests, MDP has evident advantages over MPCC and WDP in terms of feasibility to the original bilevel programs, success efficiency, and average CPU time, while eMDP is far superior to all other three reformulations.

-MDP and WDP not only have theoretical advantages, but also have computational advantages over MPCC.
+MDP, eMDP, and WDP not only have theoretical advantages, but also have computational advantages over MPCC.
 This inspires us to further develop more effective algorithms for bilevel programs by means of lower-level duality.
-In addition, we will apply these new approaches to some practical problems in economy, management science, and so on.
+In particular, we may expect to apply some active-set identification techniques, like in \cite{Lin2006hybrid}, to the separate constraints $u\circ g(x,z)\geq0$ in eMDP to develop some new algorithms.
+In addition, we may apply the new approaches to practical problems in economy, management science, and so on.

+{\bf Acknowledgement.} The authors are grateful to Prof. Masao Fukushima whose helpful comments and suggestions have led to much improvement of the paper.
+All authors contributed equally to this work and are listed in alphabetical order.

 \begin{appendices}

 \theequation{A.\arabic{equation}} \thethm{A.\arabic{thm}} \thedefi{A.\arabic{defi}} \thetable{B.\arabic{table}}